April is Earth Month

 DAVID HOLT, CC BY-SA 2.0 via Wikimedia Commons

-On this date 35 years ago, in what is now the Ukraine, what was then part of the Soviet Union, the Chernobyl Disaster began.
-This was the world’s worst nuclear power plan accident, resulting in incredible environmental destruction, hundreds of lives lost in the immediate disaster, and untold thousands of humans deaths as long term consequences unfolded over the years.
+On this date in 1986, in what is now the Ukraine, what was then part of the Soviet Union, the Chernobyl Disaster began.
+This was the world’s worst nuclear power plant accident, resulting in incredible environmental destruction, hundreds of lives lost in the immediate disaster, and untold thousands of humans deaths as long term consequences unfolded over the years.

 Find out more: